Marine reserve: Connectivity

 Connectivity is the linking of local populations through the (voluntary) dispersal of individuals.
 Connected reserves are close enough to each other that larvae, juveniles or adults can cross from one to another as their behavior patterns dictate.
 Connectivity is a key factor in network design, since it allows a disturbed reserve to recover by recruiting individuals from other, potentially overpopulated, reserves.
 Effective networks spaced reserves at distances of <15 km from each other, with smaller reserves spaced more closely.

 Most coastal fish species have a bipartite life cycle where larvae are pelagic before settling out of the plankton to live on a reef.
 While these fish travel varying distances during their life history, their larvae have the potential to move tens to hundreds of km, more than the more sedentary adults and juveniles, which have home ranges of <1 m to a few km.
 Adults and juveniles of some species travel tens to hundreds of kilometers as they mature to reach appropriate habitats (e.g., such as coral reef, mangrove and seagrass habitats) or to migrate to spawning areas.
 When adults and juveniles leave a marine reserve, they become vulnerable to fishing.
 However, larvae can generally leave a reserve without elevated risk because of their small size and limited fishery exposure.
 Effective networks account for the movement patterns of target species at each life cycle stage.

 Given a strong, consistent current, siting marine reserves upstream increases downstream populations.

 Other protected marine categories

-Marine reserves are distinct from marine parks, but there is some overlap in usage.
+Marine reserves are distinct from marine parks, and marine sanctuaries, but there is some overlap in usage.